tool3/ncc/README.md

 # ncc action
 ![ncc](https://github.com/tool3/ncc/workflows/ncc/badge.svg?branch=master)
-github action to compile your github action and push to a destination branch!
+github action to compile your github action
 uses `@vercel/ncc`

 # motivation
-* work on other devices which do not have a terminal
-* code directly on `github` - if that's a thing
-* `github hackathon` 🎉
+* forked from tool3/ncc but i disliked the combination of compiling and pushing into a single action

 # usage
 ```yaml